djhaskin987/degasolv/docs/command-reference.rst

 Overview of ``generate-repo-index``
 +++++++++++++++++++++++++++++++++++

-*Introduced as of version 1.0.2*.
+*This subcommand introduced as of version 1.0.2*.

 This subcommand is used to generate a repository index file.
 A repository index file lists all versions of all packages in a particular degasolv repository, together with their locations.
 This file's location, whether by file path or URL, would then be given to ``resolve-locations`` and ``query-repo`` commands as degasolv repositories.

 Explanation of Options for ``generate-repo-index``
 ++++++++++++++++++++++++++++++++++++++++++++++++++